The Complex Dimensions of Every Sierpinski Carpet Modification of Dust Type: Introduction

-We will be studying Dust Type Sierpi\'nski Carpet Modifications in $\mathbb{R}^2$.
+We will be studying dust type Sierpi\'nski Carpet modifications in $\mathbb{R}^2$.
 The methods that we discuss in this paper are designed to circumvent the manual calculation of the area function.
+However, we will only be able to find a \textit{maximal set} of poles, or a multiset of \textit{possible} complex dimensions, leaving open the possibility for zero-pole cancellation. \\

+In the case of $A \subseteq \mathbb{R}^2$ being a dust type Sierpi\'nski Carpet modification constructed from a $p\times p$ grid, we obtain the following:

-However, we will only be able to find a \textit{maximal set} of poles, or a multiset of \textit{possible} complex dimensions, leaving open the possibility for zero-pole cancellation.
-We find that in the case of Dust-type Sierpi\'nski Carpet Modifications on $p\times p$ grids, we get the following: All of the poles we obtain will be at worst simple, except some Dust Type carpets will produce (at worst) poles of order 2 at $s = \log_p(1) + \frac{2\pi iz}{\ln(p)}$ for all $z \in \mathbb{Z}$.
-We will be able to determine the values of $r$ in Equation \ref{eq:allpossiblepoles} entirely from visually counting features present in ${}_1A, {}_2A$, and ${}_3A$, as long as particular features are present in $A_t$ for a positive-measure collection of $t \in [0,\delta]$.
+for some $R \subseteq \{1,2,\dots,p\}$, where $m$ is the number of grid squares kept in the construction of the fractal.
+All of the poles we obtain will be at worst simple, except some dust type carpets will produce (at worst) poles of order 2 at $s = \log_p(1) + \frac{2\pi i j}{\ln(p)}$ for all $j \in \mathbb{Z}$.
+We will be able to determine the subset $R$ in Equation (\ref{eq:allpossiblepoles}) entirely from visually counting features present in $A_1, A_2$, and $A_3$, as well as determining the presence of particular features in $A_t$ for a positive-measure set of $t \in [0,\delta]$.
+Theorems \ref{thm:gammaconnected1} and \ref{thm:gammaconnected2} state these results more precisely with a detailed proof. \newparagraph